BugBusterSWE/userManual/chapters/authenticationAndProfileManagement.md

 ## Password recovery
-The password recovery occurs in the case where the user has lost the password.
+The password recovery occurs if the user has lost the password.
 In order to proceed with a password recovery you need to know your registration email.
-Recovery from password started with a login screen by clicking on the link "Forgot your password? ".
+Click on the link "Forgot your password?" in the login screen to start the recovery procedure.
-Will be offered a form where you will be prompted to enter your registration email and click the Reset Password button.
-You will receive the instructions to be followed in the mailbox associated with the email address entered during registration.
+A form will be offered to you.
+In this form you have to insert your registration email and click the Reset Password button.
+An email containing more instructions will be sent to that address.

 ## Access and change personal profile